thecomputermind/coffee-os/README.md

 timeline:
 2024- hopeful rewrite successful and has 75% of features. python rewrite may take to 2025.
 2026 i hope i can learn C

+yes guys i have been working on an update until i had to reset my computer. setting me back 3 months.